Fifth-year G Anna Wilson emerges as a top Stanford defender

 On Sunday, the 5-foot-9 guard went through an unprecedented second on-court senior day celebration complete with accolades from teammates following a 72-33 victory against rival California.
 Her family offered congratulations and virtual hugs through a special video call on the big screen since they couldn’t attend in person this year because of COVID-19 protocols prohibiting fans.

 Wilson and No. 4 Stanford (22-2, 19-2 Pac-12) won the Pac-12 regular-season championship for the program’s first title since 2014 and the Cardinal are the top seed for the conference tournament that began Wednesday in Las Vegas.
-The Cardinal are riding an 11-game winning streak as they prepare to play their opener in the quarterfinals Thursday against the winner between USC and Arizona State.
+The Cardinal are riding an 11-game winning streak as they prepare to play their opener in the quarterfinals Thursday against the eighth-seeded USC, a 71-65 winner over No. 9 Arizona State on Wednesday.

 Russell Wilson would not be outdone by older brother Harry when it came to showering their sister with love and support over the video call.